Herschel/SPIRE Infrared Astronomy Schools Ask an Astronomer Media

 ©STSCI

-During its short but intense life Herschel will allow astronomers to see far-infrared and sub-millimeter light from stars, galaxies, and other matter in space, such as cold and dark material between stars.
-The primary focus of Herschel's mission will be to determine how stars and galaxies are born.
-Star formation occurs in our own galaxy (the Milky Way), and Herschel will closely examine regions where dust and gas is in the process of turning into a new star.
-Herschel will also look beyond our Milky Way Galaxy, much deeper into space and time, studying remote (very old) galaxies of our universe, providing information infrared astronomers require to determine how galaxies are born.
+During its short but intense life Herschel allowed astronomers to see far-infrared and sub-millimeter light from stars, galaxies, and other matter in space, such as cold and dark material between stars.
+The primary focus of Herschel's mission was to determine how stars and galaxies were and are born.
+Star formation occurs in our own galaxy (the Milky Way), and Herschel examined closely regions where dust and gas is in the process of turning into a new star.
+Herschel also looked beyond our Milky Way Galaxy, much deeper into space and time, studying remote (very old) galaxies of our universe, providing information for infrared astronomers to determine how galaxies are born.

 Herschel / SPIRE